 The helper syntax matters because ncat, connect-proxy, and other proxy-aware tools use different flags.
-The steps below keep to the current OpenBSD nc form used by current Ubuntu and Debian netcat-openbsd packages, and current OpenBSD nc supports proxy usernames only for HTTP CONNECT proxies rather than SOCKS authentication.
+The examples use the OpenBSD nc form provided by current Ubuntu and Debian netcat-openbsd packages.
+Confirm the local helper before saving the host block when the proxy requires authentication or when nc comes from a different implementation.

 $ nc -zv proxy.example.net 1080 Connection to proxy.example.net (203.0.113.10) 1080 port [tcp/socks] succeeded!